 So, with this in mind, marketers needing to reach their kind of audience can now target these influencers with the hope that if they (influencer) recommend their product or services, it would serve as social proof, expose the brand and will also make it easier for the targeted audience to buy the product.

-How to Find the right Influencers for your Brand
+How to Choose the Right Influencers

 In as much as influencer marketing is creating results for brands around the world, as an adviser, you can’t really get to partner with all kinds of influencers.